jadhav-anvesh/AI-gate-surveillance-system/README.md

 * 🚦 Vehicle Speed Estimation
 * 📈 Interactive Analytics Dashboard
 * 🔍 Automatic License Plate Recognition (ALPR) *(Under Development)*
+* Please replace the RTSP links with your rtsp_url in database_dashboard, api/routes/pipeline and api/config/camera_config

 The system has been redesigned from a **monolithic Streamlit application** into a **modular FastAPI backend**, making it scalable, maintainable, and easier to extend.